alekseyl/me-redis/README.md

 1) less memory on redis side is better than less performance on ruby side
-2) more result with less code changes, i.e. overriding native redis methods with proper configuration basis is preferred over mixin new methods
+2) more result with less code changes, i.e. overriding native redis methods with proper configuration basis is preferred over mixin new methods.

+I wanted magic to happend: mix all kind of optimizations without making 3 call of different methods.

 MeRedis based on three general optimization ideas:
 * shorten keys